dlbewley/demo-autofs/layering/readme.md

 > Using the on-cluster image registry.
 > Adapt if using an external registry.

-* Create a PVC on non-default SC for Image Registry storage
+* If necessary, create a PVC on a non-default StorageClass (eg ocs-storagecluster-cephfs) for the OpenShift Image Registry storage

 ```bash
 $ cat <<EOF | oc create -f -